adiliqbl/tasks_app/README.md

-# todo
+# Tasks

-Todo application built with Flutter.
+Tasks application built with Flutter using Provider pattern to manage the app state.
+Special thanks to https://github.com/shakib609/todos-flutter for a tutorial to get quickly get started with Flutter.

 ## Getting Started